BajrangDalLeader/Discord.js-bot/README.md

-# Discord.js-bot
+Information

-Simple Discord Bot
+Simple Discord Multipurpose Bot Commands Like (Whois, Anime, Manga and many others)

+- Easy & Free To Use
 ### Other

 - Author - Bajrang dal leader#6969